-The Clinical Psychology program at SIU is designed to develop clinical psychologists who will have the skills and breadth of perspective to adapt flexibly to the changing roles and opportunities in the field.
-Accordingly, our goal is to provide a broad education in a wide variety of professional skills, providing such training within an environment that encourages the integration of science and practice.
-We seek to train researchers who address questions of clinical significance, practitioners who will think critically about new concepts and methods in their practice and who actively use the developing scientific bases of psychology, and administrators who are skilled in supervision and program evaluation.
+The Clinical Psychology program at SIU is designed to develop clinical psychologists who will demonstrate competence as health service providers and the skill set necessary for adapting to the changing roles and opportunities in the field.
+Accordingly, our goal is to provide a broad education in a wide variety of professional skills within an environment that focuses on the integration of science and practice.
+Our training facilitates the development of researchers who address questions of clinical significance, practitioners who think critically and who actively use the evolving scientific bases of psychology, and professionals who are skilled in teaching and supervision.
 Philosophically, our goals therefore involve breadth, flexibility, and balance.

 Office of Program Consultation and Accreditation

 American Psychological Association

 750 1st Street, NE Washington, DC 20002

 - Scientist-Practitioner Model: We adhere to the Boulder scientist-practitioner model that equally emphasizes clinical and research training.

 - Specializations/Program Affiliations: The program offers specializations in Adult and Child Clinical psychology (pdf).
 The two areas have dedicated faculty and distinct curricula.
 We are program members of the Council of University Directors of Clinical Psychology (CUDCP) and the Clinical Child and Pediatric Psychology Training Council (CCaPPTC).

 - Graduated Clinical Training: Practicum training begins immediately during the first semester of the first year at the SIU Clinical Center.
 Students participate in weekly team meetings and individual supervision.
 As training progresses, client caseloads and levels of responsibility increase while students concurrently pursue external practicum or field placements in a variety of agency settings.